OpenDevSci/longitudinal-dev/.github/Contributing.md

 For those not a repository member:
 External contributors should start by forking the repository.
 This creates a copy of the repository in your own GitHub account, allowing you to make changes without affecting the main project until your contributions are reviewed and accepted.

-1. **Fork the Repository**: Visit the [LongDev-ABCD repository](https://github.com/OpenDevSci/longitudinal-dev) on GitHub and click the "Fork" button at the top right corner.
+1. **Fork the Repository**: Visit the [longitudinal.dev repository](https://github.com/OpenDevSci/longitudinal-dev) on GitHub and click the "Fork" button at the top right corner.
 2. **Clone Your Fork**: Clone the forked repository to your local machine.

 ```bash